 - Continuously improving: Leaders who demonstrate continuous improvement of the organisation’s safety, encourage a culture of safety excellence.

-The role of Supervisors
+The role of Supervisors in safety leadership

 Supervisors play a crucial role in preventing injuries in the workplace.
 Here are some of the key responsibilities that supervisors have in promoting safety: